 By this all people will know that you are my disciples, if you have love for one another.”
 John 13:35

-That should be the real manifestation of the church, when we love one another as God loves us (John 15:12).
-Later in this letter Paul will teach about unity (Ephesians 4:3) and we will revisit this topic then.
+That should be the real manifestation of the church when we love one another as God loves us (John 15:12).
+Later in this letter, Paul will teach about unity (Ephesians 4:3) and we will revisit this topic then.

 Who fills all in all.

 “the fullness of him who fills all in all.”
 It may be hard to grasp that God lives in His people.
 Can something live inside us?
-Regrettably our experience proves this possible.
+Regrettably, our experience proves this possible.
 The devastation a virus can cause, where an invading presence causes disease, makes us scared of something being “inside us”.

 God designed us to have the Holy Spirit live inside us.
 That was God’s plan from the beginning.
-We are dead in our sins but made alive in Christ when the Holy Spirit takes residence in our heart.
+We are dead in our sins but made alive in Christ when the Holy Spirit takes residence in our hearts.
 When you are filled with the presence of God in your life you truly experience joy ( Psalm 16:11).
 As the body of Christ and as the temple of the Holy Spirit we are designed to Have God dwell with us and in us.

-In the next post we will look more closely at what it means to be dead in sin!
+In the next post, we will look more closely at what it means to be dead in sin!